LearnWeb3DAO/ICO/README.md

 - Now you can see your deployed website by going to your dashboard, selecting your project, and copying the URL from there!

 Share your website in Discord :D

-## View your Collection on Opensea

-Now lets make your collection available on Opensea